MicrosoftDocs/azure-aks-docs/articles/aks/istio-upgrade.md

         Observe that ingress gateway pods of both revisions are deployed side-by-side.
 However, the service and its IP remain immutable.

-1. Relabel the namespace so that any new pods get the Istio sidecar associated with the new revision and its control plane:
+1. Relabel the namespace so that any new pods are mapped to the Istio sidecar associated with the new revision and its control plane:

     1. If using revision tags, overwrite the `prod-stable` tag itself to change its mapping:
        ```bash
        istioctl tag set prod-stable --revision asm-1-22 --istioNamespace aks-istio-system --overwrite
        ```

-    On inpsection, both tags should point to the newly installed revision:
+       Verify the tag-to-revision mappings:
        ```bash
        istioctl tag list
+       ```
+       Both tags should point to the newly installed revision:
+       ```
        TAG           REVISION   NAMESPACES
-    prod-canary   asm-1-23   default
+       prod-canary   asm-1-22   default
-    prod-stable   asm-1-23   ...
+       prod-stable   asm-1-22   ...
        ```

-    In this case, you do not need to relabel each namespace individually.
+       In this case, you don't need to relabel each namespace individually.

-    1. If not using revision tags, dataplane namespaces must be relabelled to point to the new revision:
+    1. If not using revision tags, data plane namespaces must be relabeled to point to the new revision:
        ```bash
-    kubectl label namespace default istio.io/rev=asm-1-21 --overwrite
+       kubectl label namespace default istio.io/rev=asm-1-22 --overwrite
        ```

     Relabeling doesn't affect your workloads until they're restarted.